AndreasExner/AgentsHackathon/Setup/Sandbox environment setup guide.md

 ### 1. Install the Windows Store App

+<span style="color:red">Please reach out for your internal IT department for support with the Windows app.
+It is very common that you are not allowed to install apps from the Windows Store.</span>

 The most convenient way to access the environment is the Windows app from the Microsoft Store:

 [https://apps.microsoft.com/detail/9N1F85V9T8BN?hl=de-degl=DEocid=pdpshare](https://apps.microsoft.com/detail/9N1F85V9T8BN?hl=de-de&gl=DE&ocid=pdpshare)